 Community Forum – How do you track R&D project execution performance?

 An IRI member organization would like to benchmark with peers to determine how your organization tracks execution performance.
-They are evaluating the measures they use to evaluate accomplishments and appreciate you taking a minute to complete the following survey.
+They are evaluating the measures they use to evaluate accomplishments.

 - We track revenue/margin from new products; number of launches, etc.